L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Results for phylogenetics: l-infinity nearest ultrametrics

 Although the algorithm given by Theorem \ref{thm:chepoi} produces only one ultrametric, there can be multiple ultrametrics that are $l^\infty$-nearest to a given dissimilarity map.
 Figure \ref{fig:multipleClosest} shows a dissimilarity map alongside two $l^\infty$-nearest ultrametrics with differing topologies.
-We call the ultrametric given by Theorem \ref{thm:chepoi} the \emph{maximal closest ultrametric to $\delta$} and denote it symbolically as $\delta_m$.
-That $\delta_m$ is indeed maximal among ultrametrics nearest to $\delta$ is shown in \cite{chepoi}, and also follows from Lemma \ref{lem:maximalClosestMUltrametric}(\ref{item:maximal}).